Gabriel-Dion/TRT-Deconvolution/README.md

 ## Description

-This MATLAB-based alrogithm perform a deconvolution of thermal response test (TRT) data to recover a short-term transfer function.
-The algorithm works on all kind of ground heat exchanger (GHE) and with most heating power profile used during the TRT.
+This MATLAB-based algorithm performs a deconvolution of thermal response test (TRT) data to recover a short-term transfer function.
+The algorithm works on all kinds of ground heat exchanger (GHE) and with most heating power profile used during the TRT.
 The short-term transfer function can then be combined to long-term transfer function to validate the GHE response to various heat load profile from a building.

+This algorithm is better described in the reference for this work.

 ## Reference for this work